 You can take a guided tour to see features including the largest public conifer collection in the southern hemisphere including Wollemi pines, the peaceful Japanese garden and stunning Conservatory.
 Breathe in the perfume of the traditional herb garden and visit the Tasmanian Community Food Garden.
 See rare plants from Macquarie Island in the Subantarctic Plant House and stroll along historic Arthur Wall, designed to be internally heated to grow exotic plants in Tasmania's cool climate.

-200m from your accommodation, this is definately a worth while trip.
+200m from your accommodation, this is definitely a worthwhile trip.
 Whether you are a dedicated art enthusiast or simply after a water view of Hobart and an opportunity to relax in the beautiful vineyard, enjoying some house made beer or taking in the spectacular architecture.
 MONA has something for everyone.

 A direct trip between Brooke Street Pier and Mona takes around twenty-five minutes.
 The ferry is undercover and sails in rain, hail or shine.